 The President shall be installed at the conclusion of the Annual Conference business.
 He/she shall act as Chairman at all meetings of the National Council and National Executive Committee and shall be paid an honorarium linked to the fluctuations in the cost of living index based on £10,000 at 31 December 1999, during his/her year of office, exclusive of travelling and other expenses.
 In addition, the President shall be reimbursed for travel and hotel costs of his/her spouse whilst attending official District visits, the Spring National Council meeting and Annual Conference.
 At Annual Conference, National Council, District Council or Branches, the Chairman shall be the President and, failing him/her, the Vice President or, failing him/her, Elected Officials in descending order of seniority, or failing them a member elected from those present at the meeting.
 In the event of the death or incapacity of the President the succeeding Official shall be styled as their “existing title” and Chairman.

-(b) Appointed Officials There shall be a Chief Executive whose appointment shall be made by a Committee comprising the National President and four other senior National Elected Officials selected by the National Executive Committee, who will take advice from the professional employment agency which, where appropriate, has been retained to recruit and interview candidates for the post.
+(b) Appointed Officials There shall be a Chief Operating Officer whose appointment shall be made by a Committee comprising the National President and four other senior National Elected Officials selected by the National Executive Committee, who will take advice from the professional employment agency which, where appropriate, has been retained to recruit and interview candidates for the post.

 No employee of the Federation shall have voting power at any Federation meeting or be empowered to accept any reduction in the terms of any publication without consulting with the National Executive Committee.